GJBoth/Masters-thesis/source/.ipynb_checkpoints/06_Pipeline-checkpoint.md

 Although not extremely accurate, the Sobel filter seems to do the tricks for us.
 Several other versions such as Scharr or Prewitt exist, offering several benefits such as rotational symmetry, but we have not pursued these.
 They just change the coefficients.
 Although we have shown a $3\times3$ filter here, the filter can take into account higher order schemes such as a $5\times5$ or $7\times7$.
 The major benefit of the spatial derivatives as a convolution operator is its computational efficiency: convolutional operations are performed parallel and are extremely fast.

 For the time derivative, we apply a second order accurate central derivative scheme, while for the spatial derivatives (both first and second order) we apply the $5\times5$ Sobel filter.
-We analyze these in the next chapter
+We analyze these in the next chapter .

 ## Step 4 - Fitting
 Now that we have gathered all our data we can use it to fit.
-We use a simple least squares method.
+We construct a model (advection-diffusion) and then use a 'simple' least-squares fit to obtain an estimate of the diffusion and advection coefficients.
+We note two extra issues.
+First, a diffusion coefficient defined positive, i.e. a negative diffusion coefficient is unphysical.
+We thus make two different fits in the next chapter as a check: one with unconstrained variables, and one where we force $D>0$.

+Secondly, it's highly plausible that the diffusion coefficient and advection are position and time dependent.
+One could construct the full model for this and obtain both the coefficients and their derivatives, but its highly unlikely that this will lead to consistent results and it would still need to happen locally.
+We thus perform a 'moving-window-fit', where we set the width of the time and position window around a central pixel and assume that the diffusion and velocity are smooth and constant enough in that window to ensure a decent fit.
+In this, it's quite similar to a technique known in computer vision as optical flow.